The RC LiPo Battery Connector is Such an Important Yet Overlooked Device in Our Hobby.

 Anderson Powerpole connectors are a long time proven industrial electronics connector that has filtered down into the world of RC.
 They are pretty much the most expensive connector listed on this page; but I have to tell you, the housing quality is one of the nicest.

 They are super easy to plug and unplug, but the connection is not that tight I have found.
-Crimping is the preferred wire attachment method to the flat tab style silver coated pins, but they can be soldered if you are careful.
-The flat style pin is held into the connector after crimping or soldering and doesn't require heat shrink for insulation.
+Crimping is the preferred wire attachment method (with the correct crimping tool), but they can be soldered if you're careful.
+The pin is held into the connector after crimping or soldering and doesn't require heat shrink for insulation.

-They are a big and heavy connector compared to RC quality ones and are not polarity protected (can be plugged in backwards).
-Powerpole's come in several sizes ranging from the small PP10 up to the massive PP350 which is rated at 350 Amps!
+They are a fairly big and heavy connector compared to RC quality ones in similar Amp ratings, and don't offer fool proof polarity protection (can be plugged in backwards when not clipped/stacked together in the correct orientation).
+Powerpole's come in several sizes ranging from the small PP10 up to the massive PP350 which is rated at 350 Amps.

-As you can see, Powerpole connectors are "stackable" and can be connected in many different configurations (they are the Lego of connectors).
+As you can see, Powerpole connectors are "stackable" and can be clipped together in many different configurations (they are the Lego of connectors).

 Because they are designed for industrial electronics use, there is better data sheets on all the various specifications available on Anderson Power Products web site.